deckhouse/deckhouse/modules/040-node-manager/docs/FAQ.md

 ## How to clean up a node for adding to the cluster?

 This is only needed if you have to move a static node from one cluster to another.
-Be aware that these operations remove local storage data.
-If you just need to change NodeGroup you have to follow [this instruction](#how-do-i-change-the-nodegroup-of-a-static-node).
+Be aware these operations remove local storage data.
+If you just need to change a NodeGroup, follow [this instruction](#how-do-i-change-the-nodegroup-of-a-static-node).

 1. Delete the node from the Kubernetes cluster: